"Prom Night" (1980) Review

 PROM NIGHT (1980) Directed by Paul Lynch

-Welcome once again to IT CAME FROM THE BARGAIN BIN, the Hub series that celebrates low budget films and low priced DVDs!
-Tonight's feature presentation, Prom Night, is one of three films that rocketed a young Jamie Lee Curtis to early '80s "Scream Queen" immortality (the other two, of course, being the original Halloween and Terror Train).
+Prom Night is one of several films that rocketed a young Jamie Lee Curtis to early '80s "Scream Queen" immortality (the others, of course, include the original Halloween and Terror Train).
 Prom Night has been a late night cable staple for decades now, and I remember being creeped out by it when I first saw it as a young teen, many moons ago.
 Unfortunately, the film has dated very badly and watching it again last night only served to reinforce how easily impressed I must've been back in my younger days.
 But hey, if an extremely low-rent combo of Halloween and Saturday Night Fever (yes, really!) - with none of the suspense of the former or the amazing dance sequences of the latter - sounds like your idea of a good time, feel free to read on.

 Filmed on the cheap in Canada and rushed out to drive-ins to capitalize on the then-burgeoning Slasher Film craze, "Prom Night" spends an absolutely agonizing amount of time on set-up with precious little payoff.
 We open with a flashback to six years previous, when four shrill children (Nick, Jude, Wendy and Kelly) are playing a "Hide & Seek" style game called "Killer" in an abandoned building.
 The apple-cheeked Hammond siblings - Alex and his sisters Robin and Kim - happen to pass by, and when Robin sees the game going on, she tries to join in while her brother and sister continue on their way.
 Unfortunately, the other children belittle and threaten poor Robin and chase her through the building till she accidentally falls out of a window to her death.
 The stunned quartet swear never to tell anyone what's happened and cover up the entire incident.
 We eventually learn that a local sex offender was arrested for the crime, and after an escape attempt left him catatonic and disfigured, he was railroaded off to the insane asylum.
 Wow, sucks to be him, huh?